davidfeng88/CollisionViz/README.md

 The current map time and time range of collisions are shown.

 The user can click on map icons to see the collision details (shown in [Info Windows](https://developers.google.com/maps/documentation/javascript/infowindows)).
+Columns with "0" values are not shown.

 More settings and more map options are also available.